Author: Beth Zoller, XpertHR Legal Editor

 - Does federal law prohibit discrimination based on gender identity, gender expression, transgender status or sexual orientation?

-- Should discrimination and harassment training address transgender individuals, gender identity and gender expression?
+- Should discrimination and harassment training address transgender status, gender identity and gender expression?

 - Should an employer prohibit discrimination based on gender identity, gender expression, transgender status or sexual orientation?